List of Cthulhu Mythos deities: B'ar-Zok

-The Blackness from the Stars
+Blackness from the Stars

-The Blackness from the Stars is an immobile blob of living, sentient darkness, torn from the primal fabric of the cosmos at the center of the universe.
-It is distinguishable in darkness only as vaguely shimmering oily pitch.
+The Blackness from the Stars is a Lesser Other God, who is an immobile blob of living, sentient darkness, torn from the primal fabric of the cosmos at the center of the universe.
+It is distinguishable in darkness only as a vaguely shimmering oily pitch.
 Although intelligent, it speaks no known language and ignores attempts to communicate.
+This entity is weaker than the majority of other deities and is light-sensitive.
+It can be killed by exposure to sunlight, and can be harmed by light emitted by sources such as flashlights and candles.
+Therefore, it dwells in dark places without light, and launches an attack against the person holding the light source and the light source itself using a powerful whirlwind.